Should I Hire a Running Coach?

-Experience is probably the biggest example of this.
-However, other things can also establish a coach’s credentials.
-For example, degrees in physiology or exercise science or personal trainer certifications can help demonstrate a coach’s qualifications.
+However, other things can also establish a coach's credentials.
+For example, degrees in physiology or exercise science or personal trainer certifications can help demonstrate a coach's qualifications.
 Even self-study and personal experience, when done right, can lead to someone becoming entirely capable of coaching others.

 Simply because a person has great talent and physical ability as a runner does not mean they can coach others sufficiently.
 An effective coach has other skills, besides running capability, that make them a great mentor.

 Every coach is different, so you'll need to take some time to find one that you feel works with your personality and skill level.
 You should feel confident in them and trust that they have your best interest at heart.

 There is a wide variety of options when it comes to coaching and the services offered.
 So, let’s go ahead and take a look at all these types, from no formal coaching at all to to one-on-one training.

 Like everything, there’s a relative scale when it comes to price.
 Often, the more personalized the service, the more expensive it will be.
 Most coaches, including myself, will offer several options so they can hit all possible price points.
 Not all runners have the budget for private or group coaching, and, sometimes, a customized training plan will get them a little further along than a free mileage based plan written for anyone.

 In other words, you’re entirely self-taught.
 Obviously, there’s no cost to this method, and it’s where most runners start.

 While there are plenty of great books available, in this approach, your training is pretty much left up to you.